 - Bind the current state of the modified mesh to the current state of the target mesh, such that any later change in the target mesh will deform the modified mesh as well.
 Note that until the bind has been executed, this modifier will have no effect whatsoever.
 (This does not affect the target object).

 - Once the mesh is bound, the Bind button changes to Unbind.
-Executing this frees the modified mesh from the target, and resets it its original shape.
+Executing this frees the modified mesh from the target, and resets it to its original shape.
 (This does not affect the target object).

 The meshes are bound with regard to global coordinates, but later transformations on the objects are ignored.
 This means that one can freely transform the target or modified object after binding, without affecting the modified object.
 The modified mesh will only pick up changes to the target object’s mesh itself.